-Shortly after achieving tremendous audience success, the Netflix has already made it clear that the 2nd season of One Piece is already planned.
-So many fans are confident that the character Tony Tony Chopper will appear in the live-action film as well.
-However, this opened up a big question: how could Chopper be adapted into the series?
+Following its tremendous success with audiences, the Netflix has made it clear that a second season of One Piece is already planned.
+Therefore, many fans are confident that the character Tony Tony Chopper will also appear in the live-action series.
+However, this has raised a big question: how could Chopper be adapted for the show?

 One Piece – Fans imagine how Chopper could be recreated in live-action